Skin in the Game (book): Minority rules

-A "stubborn minority" can impose its will on the relatively disinterested majority.
-A halal eater, for example, will never eat non-halal food, but a non-halal eater isn't banned from eating halal.
-Thus, a catering company switches to serving halal meat despite its being preferred only by a tiny minority of its customers.
+A "stubborn minority" can impose its will on the relatively uninterested majority.
+A halal eater, for example, will never eat non-halal food, but a non-halal eater is not banned from eating halal.
+Thus, a catering company switches to serving halal meat despite it being preferred only by a tiny minority of its customers.

 Christology

 The book delves into Christology.
-Michael Bonner writes: "Observers who are interested in, or baffled by, the Christological debates of the first five hundred years of Christianity may be shocked by Taleb’s explanation for the Church’s insistence upon the full humanity of Jesus.
-The short answer is that it was essential for God to have—literally—skin in the game, and that Christ’s full participation in crucifixion, self-sacrifice, and death made him the archetypal risk-taker."
+Michael Bonner writes: "Observers who are interested in, or baffled by, the Christological debates of the first five hundred years of Christianity may be shocked by Taleb's explanation for the Church's insistence upon the full humanity of Jesus.
+The short answer is that it was essential for God to have—literally—skin in the game, and that Christ's full participation in crucifixion, self-sacrifice, and death made him the archetypal risk-taker."

 Reception and criticism

-Branko Milanović wrote that Taleb has created "a full system that goes from empirics to ethics, a thing which is exceedingly rare in modern world."
+Economist Branko Milanović wrote that Taleb has created "a full system that goes from empirics to ethics, a thing which is exceedingly rare in modern world."
 The Economist described reading the book as similar to "being trapped in a cab with a cantankerous and over-opinionated driver."

 Matthew Syed of The Times was "mostly persuaded" by the main argument of the book.
 The Guardian published an ambivalent review, noting that Taleb's "combination of fearlessness, self-belief and immodesty adds up to charisma on the page" but that "every idea that sounds as if it might work in the abstract fails in the particular".
 Taleb responded with a list of the flaws and "reading comprehension" in the reviews in The Economist and The Guardian (claiming that journalists have an agency problem with subjects criticizing their profession for lack of skin of the game).

 Audiobook

-The audiobook version is narrated by Joe Ochman and reached #4 on the Audible.com's nonfiction list in March 2018.
+The audiobook version is narrated by Joe Ochman and reached #4 on Audible.com's nonfiction list in March 2018.